joakimk/toniq/README.md

   - [ ] Store/show retry count
 * [ ] Look into cleaning up code using [exactor](https://github.com/sasa1977/exactor)
 * [ ] Look into using [redix](https://github.com/whatyouhide/redix).
 A native elixir redis client.
 Explore error handling and usabillity.
 Benchmark.

-### Notes

-I'm trying to follow the default elixir style when writing elixir.
-That means less space between things, like `["foo"]` instead of `[ "foo" ]` like I write most other code.
-Because of this, spacing may be a bit inconsistent.

-### Versioning

-This library uses [semver](http://semver.org/) for versioning.
-The API won't change in incompatible ways within the same major version, etc. The version is specified in [mix.exs](mix.exs).

-## Credits

-- The name toniq was thought up by [Henrik Nyh](https://github.com/henrik).
-The idea was synonym of elixir with a q for queue.
-- [Lennart Fridén](https://github.com/devl) helped out with building the failover system during his [journeyman-tour](http://codecoupled.org/journeyman-tour/) [visit to our office](https://codecoupled.org/2015/10/14/journeyman-auctionet/).

-## Presentations featuring toniq

-- 2015
-  - Presentation at Stockholm Elixir "October talkfest": [slides](https://dl.dropboxusercontent.com/u/136929/elixir_oct2015_toniq/index.html#1)

-## Contributing

-* Pull requests:
-  - Are very welcome :)
-  - Should have tests
-  - Should have refactored code that conforms to the style of the project (as best you can)
-  - Should have updated documentation
-  - Should implement or fix something that makes sense for this library (feel free to ask if you are unsure)
-  - Will only be merged if all the above is fulfilled.
-I won't fix your code, but I will try and give feedback.
-* If this project ever becomes too inactive, feel free to ask about taking over as maintainer.

 ## License